Manager uses multiple methods to discover machines on the network for remote control and monitoring purposes. You can control how Manager

 large networks, so you may want to run them manually only when needed.
 Scans can be triggered manually by highlighting the

-Domain Time II Machines or NTP Servers category in the Tree pane and right-clicking to choose Refresh
+Domain Time Nodes or NTP Nodes category in the Tree pane and right-clicking to choose Refresh

 from the context menu (or Actions -> Refresh from the main menu).

-The If a known NTP server does not respond to scan, try to contact it directly
+The If a known NTP Node does not respond to _______, try to contact it directly

 This results in more reliable scans, at the cost of slightly more network traffic.